makostadima/r-novice-intermediate-cambridge-june2015/03-data-structures-part2.md

 ~~~

-You can also row-bind data.frames together:
+You can also bind data.frames together by row:

 ~~~{.r}